csommerl/js120/lesson4/lesson4_notes.md

 ### Prototypal Inheritance vs. Pseudo-Classic Inheritance

-There are two different kinds of inheritance:
+There are two different kinds of inheritance in JavaScript:

 1. prototypal, and
 2. pseudo-classical.

+#### Prototypal Inheritance

-**Prototypal inheritance** or **prototypal delegation** or **object inheritance** occurs when each object's inheritance is set one at a time.
+**Prototypal inheritance** or **object inheritance** occurs when each object inherits from another object (the prototype object), which in turn inherits from another object, etc.

-**Prototypal delegation** occurs insofar as the JavaScript engine will look in an object's prototypal chain for a property until the property is found or the prototypal chain terminates.
+**Prototypal delegation** refers to how a prototypal chain is traversed once objects have been created with prototypal inheritance.
+Namely, the JavaScript engine will look in an object's prototypal chain for a property until the property is found or the prototypal chain terminates.

-**Pseudo-classical object construction** or the **constructor/prototype pattern** mimics classes in other OOP languages insofar as instance objects inherit from a constructor function's prototype object.
+#### Classical Inheritance

+**Classical inheritance** occurs when object *types* inherit from other object *types*.

+JavaScript does not strictly have classical inheritance, since all inheritance in JavaScript ultimately works through prototypal inheritance.

+JavaScript does have pseudo-classical inheritance.

+#### Pseudo-Classical Inheritance

-**Pseudo-classical inheritance** or **constructor inheritance** occurs when a constructor's prototype object inherits from another constructor's prototype object.
+**Pseudo-classical inheritance** or **constructor inheritance** occurs when one constructor's prototype object inherits from another constructor's prototype object.
+This mimics classical inheritance insofar as objects of the former constructor are a sub-type that inherits from the super-type of objects created by the latter constructor.

+**Pseudo-classical object construction** or the **constructor/prototype pattern** refers to creating objects based on pseudo-classical inheritance.

-### Steps for creating a sub-type
+### Steps for creating a sub-type with constructors

 1. Create the sub-type's constructor.
+2. Within the constructor's body, assign properties shared with the super-type by using `Supertype.call(this, prop1, ...)`.
+3. Within the constructor's body, add any additional properties specific to the sub-type by using `this`.
-2. Assign the sub-type's prototype object to an object that inherits from the super-type's prototype object (`Subtype.prototype = Object.create(Supertype.prototype)`).
+4. Assign the sub-type's prototype object to an object that inherits from the super-type's prototype object by using `Subtype.prototype = Object.create(Supertype.prototype)`.
-3. Assign the `constructor` property of the sub-type's prototype object to the sub-type constructor.
+5. Set the constructor property to the sub-type constructor by using `Subtype.prototype.constructor = Subtype`.
-4. Add methods to the sub-type's prototype object.
+6. Add methods to the sub-type's prototype object.

-Alternatively, the `class` keyword with the `extends` keyword can be used for pseudo-classical inheritance.

 ### Practice Problem

-Add above lesson to Anki.

 ---